RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 * How can we compute an average for the countries that are in the same region?

 1. We can get a table of the unique region names by using the ``UNIQUE`` function.
-In cell A180, the ``UNIQUE`` function takes the range that contains all of the region names and will populate a few rows with just the unique names.
+The ``UNIQUE`` function takes the range that contains all of the region names and will populate a few rows with just the unique names.
+Try using this now in cell A180.

    .. fillintheblank:: fb_region_count